Died Intestate (Without a Will). Now What?

 What is the role of an Administrator of an Estate?

 The Administrator marshals assets, pays bills, negotiates claims, files taxes, and distributes the money.
-Click here for a detailed explanation.
+More information is available here

 What Should I do After I have Become Appointed Administrator?